frederic-perez/AmE-dictionary/data/dictionary.md

 __reticle__ _n_ A grid or pattern placed in the eyepiece of an optical instrument, used to establish scale or position. _Syn_ graticule, reticule
 __reticular__
 __reticulation__ _n_ Arrangement in the form of a network, as for decoration.
-__retinue__ _n_ :nine::m: The retainers or attendants accompanying a high-ranking person. :es: séquito, comitiva _The Duc d’Orleans had a total retinue of over sixty._
+__retinue__ _n_ :nine::m: /RET-uh-noo/ [:scroll: _Retinue_ comes via Middle English from the Anglo-French verb _retenir_, meaning “to retain or keep in one’s pay or service.”]
+A retinue is a group of helpers, supporters, or followers.
+The retainers or attendants accompanying a high-ranking person. :es: séquito, comitiva _The Duc d’Orleans had a total retinue of over sixty._
 __retiree__ _n_ :four::hammer: (retirees) :es: jubilado
 __retirement__
 __retooled__ _v_ :three::hammer: